-This report provides a status update on the construction contracts covered by the PLA/CCP, including an overview of the Diversity and Economic Opportunity Department (DEOD) efforts on female participation.
-It also provides an update on the PLA/CCP through the quarter ending June 2024 (Attachment A).
+This report provides a status update on the construction contracts the PLA/CCP covers, including an overview of the Diversity and Economic Opportunity Department (DEOD) efforts on female participation.
+It also provides an update on the PLA/CCP through the quarter ending March 2025 (Attachment A).

-PLA/CCP Status Update
+A. PLA/CCP Status Update